algorithmiaio/dev-center/_pages/algorithm-development/comparing-algorithms.md

 - Things to keep in mind about your evaluator algorithm's input:
     - it must be a json object
     - Remember that the `evaluated_algorithm` input variable defined in the Evaluator Algorithm is passed automatically.
-    - Any additional parameters you wish to provide to your evaluatable algorithms should be passed here, in the evaluation input.
+    - Any additional parameters you wish to provide to your evaluable algorithms should be passed here, in the evaluation input.

 ## Step 4: Run your Evaluation